Pavel Tykač: Ending coal war with the ČEZ group

-At the turn of 2012-13, as the owner of Czech Coal, Tykač ended the so-called coal war about the price of brown coal with the ČEZ group.
+At the turn of 2012–13, as the owner of Czech Coal, Tykač ended the so-called coal war about the price of brown coal with the ČEZ group.
 Eight years of conflict, which began even before Tykač joined the coal business, was terminated by a mutual agreement of the parties and by signing a 50-year contract about coal supply to the power plant Počerady.

 Hard clash with EPH because of power plant Opatovice

-In 2012 Tykač`s Czech Coal terminated the contract for the supply of coal to the power plant Opatovice, which belongs to the Energy and Industrial Holding (EPH) owned by Křetínský and JT Bank.
+In 2012 Tykač's Czech Coal terminated the contract for the supply of coal to the power plant Opatovice, which belongs to the Energy and Industrial Holding (EPH) owned by Křetínský and JT Bank.
 Tykač justified this step by EPH having claims of half a billion CZK.
 The conflict between Czech Coal and EPH ended with amicable settlement in 2014.
 Part of the deal was the mutual termination of litigation.

 The dispute with Sokolovská uhelná

 Since 2006 Tykač supported the minority shareholder of Sokolov coal company Jan Kroužecký in his conflict with the majority shareholders.
 Subsequent litigation lasted for years.
 In 2015 the whole issue ended in an agreement when Kroužecký sold his shares to the company, that was now completely controlled by its majority shareholders František Štěpánek and Jaroslav Rokos.
-The price of Kroužecký`s 30% share of the company was supposedly around 4-5 billion CZK.
-There are speculations that most of this money was received by Tykač, who had previously bought Kroužecký`s share.
-Only Štěpánek publicly addressed ending of the dispute by saying that the company bought Kroužecký`s share, there was a longstanding dispute settlement and that the parties consider the transaction to be positive and beneficial.
+The price of Kroužecký's 30% share of the company was supposedly around 4-5 billion CZK.
+There are speculations that most of this money was received by Tykač, who had previously bought Kroužecký's share.
+Only Štěpánek publicly addressed ending of the dispute by saying that the company bought Kroužecký's share, there was a longstanding dispute settlement and that the parties consider the transaction to be positive and beneficial.

 The case with Respekt

-In 2013 weekly magazine Respekt published an information about the alleged freezing of Tykač`s assets of roughly 19 bil CZK by Swiss claimants.
+In 2013 weekly magazine Respekt published an information about the alleged freezing of Tykač's assets of roughly 19 bil CZK by Swiss claimants.
 This should have occurred due to the renewed prosecution in the case of stripped assets of CS Funds in the Czech Republic.
 Tykač denied any blocking of his assets with a statement that it is a deliberate or unconscious attempt to prevent the signing of a contract between ČEZ and Czech Coal about a long-term supply of coal to power plant Počerady.

 US acquisition

 In May 2020, the Sev.en Group bought a 17% stake in Pennsylvania-based Corsa Coal.
 The company specializes in the mining of metallurgical coal for the production of iron and steel.
 This was Pavel Tykač's first major entry into the energy market in the United States.
 In June 2020, Sev.en Group announced the acquisition of Blackhawk Mining, which owns several metallurgical coal mines in West Virginia and Kentucky.
-The purchase price was not published, but it is estimated at about 12 billion CZK.
+The purchase price was not published, but it is estimated at 12 billion CZK.